 Under the 1969 Employers’ Liability (Compulsory Insurance) Act, all businesses with employees must have at least £5 million of employers’ liability cover, or they are at risk of being fined up to £2,500 a day until they can prove they have sufficient cover.

 Exceptions to this rule include sole-traders who employ no staff (unless they have less than a 50% share in the business), public organisations, and family businesses that only employ close relatives (unless the company is incorporated as a limited company).

 In order to stay on the right side of the law, it’s important to be aware of the insurance requirements in the UK.
-If you’re not sure if you need to hold employers’ liability insurance, then consult an expert as soon as possible to ensure you meet legal requirements.
+If you’re not sure if you need to hold employers’ liability insurance, then consult an expert as soon as possible to ensure you meet legal requirement.